Hi. How can we help?

 • Updates: Regularly update the firmware and signatures of any network security tools, including intrusion detection (IDS) and prevention systems (IPS).

-• Domains: Allow network traffic to and from the following domains, which are necessary to enable communication with the Lightspeed Back Office and to process payments though Lightspeed Payments.
+• Domains: Allow network traffic to and from the following domains, which are necessary to enable communication with the Lightspeed Back Office and to process payments through Lightspeed Payments.

 Domains to whitelist